-- 1. Prescription medication must be accompanied by a signed physician's order.
-The physician must be licensed to practice in the United States of America. - 2.
-All medication (prescription and over-the-counter) must be: - a. provided by the parent, - b. transported by an adult, - c. in its original, properly labeled container,
+1. Prescription and over-the-counter medication must be accompanied by a signed physician's order.
+The physician must be licensed to practice in the United States of America.

-- d. accompanied by a specific written request signed by the parent/guardian, - e. placed in a locked cabinet in the nurse's office, - i.
+- 2. All medication (prescription and over-the-counter) must be: - a. provided by the parent, - b. transported by an adult, - c. in its original, properly labeled container, - d. accompanied by a specific written request signed by the parent/guardian, - e. placed in a locked cabinet in the nurse's office, - i.
 Emergency medications will be placed in the nurse's office and accessible to staff at all times during the school day. - ii.
-Students whose doctor considers them sufficiently responsible must have a signed request for them to carry an inhaler, insulin or anaphylaxis medication on their person. - 1.
-The student must demonstrate to the nurse competent use of the device/medication. - 2.
+Students whose doctor considers them sufficiently responsible must have a signed request for them to carry an inhaler, insulin or anaphylaxis medication on their person.

+- 1. The student must demonstrate to the nurse competent use of the device/medication. - 2.
 A second inhaler, insulin or anaphylaxis medication should also be kept locked in the nurse's office. - 3.
 If a student allows another person to use the medication, the privilege will be revoked. - f. administered by a school nurse or by a non-health professional designate of the principal or school nurse. - 3.
 Sample prescription and alternative medicine must be labeled with the child's name and accompanied by a signed Texas Board Certified physician's order.
 When ordered, alternative medication must be accompanied by a patient information sheet listing its ingredients, actions, and side effects.
 Herbal substances or dietary supplements provided by the parent will be administered only if required by the individualized education program or Section 504 plan of a student with disabilities. - 4.
 Emergency medication will be provided, as part of the Emergency Protocol, by the District.
-Medications on the Emergency Protocol may include the name brand or equivalent of the following: Albuterol 0.083% Solution, Benadryl and Epinephrine (Epi-Pen), Naloxone.
-Written notification from a parent or guardian of the student that the student has been diagnosed as having asthma and stating that the school nurse may administer prescription asthma medicine to the student at a school campus must be on file prior to the use of Albuterol 0.083% solution.
-(Education Code 38.201, epinephrine auto-injectors and asthma medicine). - 5.
-Topical medication will be provided, as a part of the First Aid protocol, by the District.
-Medications on the First Aid protocol may include the name brand or an equivalent of the following: Anbesol, Blistex, Calamine Lotion/Gel, Chloraseptic Throat Spray, 1% Cortisone Cream, Saline Eye Wash, Triple Antibiotic Ointment or Visine.
+Medications on the Emergency Protocol may include the name brand or equivalent of the following: Albuterol 0.083% Solution, Benadryl and Epinephrine (Epi-Pen), Naloxone. - 5.
+Over-the-counter medications available from the school nurse may include the name brand or an equivalent of the following: Anbesol, Blistex, Calamine Lotion/Gel, Chloraseptic Throat Spray, Cough Drops, 1% Cortisone Cream, Saline Eye Wash, Triple Antibiotic Ointment or Over-the-counter allergy eye drops.
 Contact your child's school nurse if you object to the use of the topical medications. - 6.
 Sunscreen may be carried by students while on school property or at a school-related event to avoid overexposure to the sun if the product is approved by the FDA for over-the-counter use.
 (Education Code 38.021)